christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

-To define a event listener, you subclass either testing::TestEventListener or testing::EmptyTestEventListener The former is an (abstract) interface, where *each pure virtual method can be overridden to handle a test event* (For example, when a test starts, the `OnTestStart()` method will be called.).
+To define a event listener, you subclass either testing::TestEventListener or testing::EmptyTestEventListener The former is an (abstract) interface, where *each pure virtual target can be overridden to handle a test event* (For example, when a test starts, the `OnTestStart()` target will be called.).
 The latter provides an empty implementation of all methods in the interface, such that a subclass only needs to override the methods it cares about.